zincware/ZnTrack/README.rst

 Object-Relational Mapping for DVC
 ---------------------------------

-The ZnTrack [zɪŋk træk] package provides a Python ORM for DVC.
+The ZnTrack [zɪŋk træk] package provides an easy-to-use interface for DVC directly from within Python.
+It handles all the computational overhead of reading config files, defining outputs in the `dvc.yaml` as well as an the script and much more.

 For more information on DVC visit their `homepage <https://dvc.org/doc>`_.

 Example
 ========
+With ZnTrack a DVC Node on the computational graph can be written as a Python class.
-ZnTrack allows you to convert most Python classes into a DVC stage, including parameters, dependencies and all DVC output types.
+DVC Options, such as parameters, input dependencies and output files are class attributes.

 .. code-block:: py